Two-stroke power valve system: Operation of a two-stroke engine

 The second stroke begins once ignition has taken place.
 The power stroke begins after the air-fuel mixture is ignited.
 The burnt fuel creates pressure in the cylinder above the piston and forces it downward.
-As the piston passes the midpoint of the downstroke, the exhaust port to the side of the cylinder is uncovered and initiates the flow of burned fuel out into the expansion chamber or muffler through the manifold.
+As the piston passes the midpoint of the downstroke, the exhaust port to the side of the cylinder is uncovered and initiates the flow of burned fuel into the expansion chamber or muffler.

 The piston then moves downward, where the air-fuel mixture remains from the previous intake-compression stroke.
 Shortly after the exhaust port is uncovered by the downward travel of the piston, the transfer ports begin to be uncovered.
 The transfer ports act as a passage through which the air-fuel mixture moves from the crankcase into the cylinder above the piston.
 Once the piston reaches the bottom of the stroke, the second stroke is completed and the process is repeated.

 Engineering design improvements

 The only moving parts inside simple two-stroke engines are the crankshaft, the connecting rod, and the piston.
 It is the same simplicity in design, however, that causes a two-stroke engine to be less fuel-efficient and produce high specific levels of undesirable exhaust gas emissions.
 At the bottom of the power stroke, the transfer ports, which deliver fresh fuel-air mixture, are open at the same time as the exhaust port.
 This can allow a significant amount of fresh fuel to run straight through the engine without being burned in the process of power production.
 Properly designed exhaust systems help minimize the amount of raw fuel loss in the exhaust process, but a carbureted two-stroke engine will always waste some fuel (modern direct injected engines avoid this).

 Many producers of two-stroke performance bikes fit them with the exhaust power valve systems.
 These valves act to vary the height (and width) of the exhaust port thereby broadening power delivery over a wider rev range.
 Exhaust ports with fixed dimensions only produce usable power in a narrow rev range, which also affects fuel consumption and emissions.

 In a race bike, this is not a problem as the engine will be operating at high RPM almost all the time.
 However, in a road/commuter bike, the limited power range is a problem.
 To provide more low RPM power, as well as enable the engine to produce a lot of high RPM power, a power valve system is used.

 All power valve systems vary the duration of the exhaust port open time, which gives the engine usable low end power combined with excellent top end power.
 Manufacturers have also included sub exhaust chambers that extend the 'tuned length' of the expansion chamber.

 Power valve actuation can be by mechanical (RPM dependent) or electric (servo motor) means increasingly with electronic control.
 Electronic control offers a greater degree of accuracy as well as being able to vary the opening of the valve and be tuned to conditions.